 Contract assets consist of accounts receivable for services performed by the Society that have not been paid by the customers.
-The balances of contract assets as of December 31, 2022, 2021 and 2020 were \$131,249, \$93,015, and \$138,995, respectively.
+The balances of contract assets as of December 31, 2023, 2022 and 2021 were \$100,181, \$131,249, and \$93,015, respectively.
 Funds received in advance of being earned are recorded as deferred revenue, which represents a contract liability.
-There was no deferred revenue related to contracts with customers at December 31, 2022, 2021, or 2020.
+Deferred revenue related to program fees at December 31, 2023 totaled \$35,346, and is expected to be recognized in 2024.
+There was no deferred revenue related to contracts with customers at December 31, 2023, 2022, or 2021.

 Grants and contributions are recognized in full when received or unconditionally promised, in accordance with professional standards.
 Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met, generally through the incurrence of qualifying expenses or through performance-related deliverables.
 All contributions are considered available for unrestricted use unless specifically restricted by donors for future periods or specific purposes.
 Donor-restricted amounts are reported as increases in net assets with donor restrictions.
 Net assets with donor restrictions become unrestricted and are reported in the statements of activities as net assets released from restrictions when the time restrictions expire, or the contributions are used for the restricted purpose.
 Net assets with donor restrictions also includes those whose use by the Society is restricted by donor-imposed stipulations that neither expire by the passage of time nor can be fulfilled and removed by the actions of the Society.
 Donor-restricted contributions that are also conditional, and for which the condition and restriction are released in the same period, are reported as revenue without donor restrictions.
-One outstanding conditional promise to give, subject to qualifying expenses, of \$705,000 at December 31, 2022, will be recognized as the conditions are met.
+One outstanding conditional promise to give, subject to qualifying expenses, of \$340,000 and \$705,000 at December 31, 2023 and 2022, respectively, will be recognized as the conditions are met.
 Payment of this grant is contingent upon the Society increasing pay for veterinary personnel by specified amounts, and increasing veterinary staffing levels.
-There were no outstanding conditional contributions at December 31, 2021.